At a Glance

 Those looking for a stable company should look to land a job at SC Johnson.

 S.C.
 Johnson & Son may not be a household name, but its offerings certainly are.
-One of the world's largest makers of consumer chemical products, the company boasts big brands such as Raid, OFF!, Pledge, Drano, Scrubbing Bubbles, Shout, Windex, and Ziploc.
-Its products, which cover household cleaning, air care, food storage, and pest control, among other areas, are available to consumers and professionals through distributors and retailers worldwide.
+One of the world's largest makers of consumer chemical products, the company boasts big brands such as Raid, OFF!, Pledge, KIWI, Scrubbing Bubbles, Shout, Windex, and Ziploc.
+Its products, which cover home cleaning, air care, home storage, and pest control, among other areas, are available to consumers and professionals through distributors and suppliers worldwide.
 S.C.
-Johnson is still owned by the family that founded it in 1886.
+Johnson is still owned by the family that founded it in 1886

 Headquartered in Racine, Wisconsin, S.C.
-Johnson has operations in about 70 countries and markets its products in almost every country across the globe.
+Johnson has operations in more than 70 countries and markets its products in almost every country across the globe.

 Samuel Curtis Johnson bought a flooring business and founded his own company in 1886; his son joined the business 6 years later.
 It took the name S.C.
 Johnson & Son in 1906.
 The company expanded significantly from the 1950s through the 1990s, ending the century selling products in more than 100 countries.